 Turned out the early shifts were preparing Platte County for what would be another season of adjustments for the unit up front.

-Trey Butcher came into 2020 as the only player on the roster with starting experience on the offensive, and yet, he’s started at three different spots.
+Trey Butcher came into 2020 as the only player on the roster with starting experience on the offensive line, and yet, he’s started at three different spots.
 The Pirates have used seven different setups through 13 games as they prepare for the Class 5 Show-Me Bowl this week against Jackson (13-0).

 “You know, it’s all about brotherhood here at the offensive line of Platte County, I truly think,” Butcher joked after Saturday’s Class 5 semifinal win over Webb City (11-2).
 “We help with each other, and we just do what’s best for the team.
 We aren’t really selfish people.
 We’ll do whatever it takes to get in this situation like we are right now.”